 Pisatahua’s goal is to Leave-No-Trace when it comes to waste.
 Anything we pack in, we bring out.
-All paper, plastic, glass and metal is separated and taken to a recycling center in the city of Riberalta.
+We recycle everything we can in the city of Riberalta.
 All organic matter from the kitchen is composted.
 A conscious effort is made to reduce all packaging.
 Whenever possible we purchase supplies made from recycled materials.

 Passive Cooling Techniques